coolbutuseless/eventloop/README.md

 spawns greeblies.
 When the user gives input (e.g. pressing the ‘jump’ button), the system handles that user input - while also taking time to keep updating the greeblies and spaceshipts etc.

+## Contrast this with a purely reactive system

+-   System waits for input
+-   Reacts to button press
+-   Return to step 1

+## Concept of a “world state” that gets updated every tick of the clock

+Gigantic clockwork machine.

+User controls one tiny bit of the input (even if it’s only to hit ESC to terminate the world)

 ## Where might you witness a game loop?